MohamedBassem/gormgen/README.md

 Your contributions and ideas are welcomed through issues and pull requests.

 *Note for development* : Make sure to have `gormgen` in your path to be able to run the tests.
 Also, always run the tests with `make test` to regenerate the test structs.

+## Note

+The parser of this package is heavily inspired from the source code of `https://godoc.org/golang.org/x/tools/cmd/stringer`.
+That's where I learned how to parse and type check a go package.